valkey-io/valkey-doc/docs/reference/cluster-spec.md

     CLUSTER GETKEYSINSLOT slot count

 The above command will return `count` keys in the specified hash slot.
-For keys returned, `redis-cli` sends node "A" a `MIGRATE` command, that will migrate the specified keys from A to B in an atomic way (both instances are locked for the time (usually very small time) needed to migrate keys so there are no race conditions).
+For keys returned, `valkey-cli` sends node "A" a `MIGRATE` command, that will migrate the specified keys from A to B in an atomic way (both instances are locked for the time (usually very small time) needed to migrate keys so there are no race conditions).
 This is how `MIGRATE` works: